Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **restart** [ Type: *bool* ]

-	This function allows the automated script to pick up where it left off, in the case where the script is ended prematruely on a dataset. i.e some images have been photometred and some have not.
+	This function allows the automated script to pick up where it left off, in the case where the script is ended prematurely on a dataset. i.e some images have been photometred and some have not.
 This will scan through output directory, see what has already been done and ignores it.
-This is heavily relient on filepaths and may not work if the output directory is modified by the user.
+This is heavily reliant on file paths and may not work if the output directory is modified by the user.